What is the program curriculum?

 Absolutely!
 We have a larger number of international applicants each year, and our students come from all over the globe.
 The only additional requirement for applicants from non-English speaking countries is proof of English language proficiency.
 This can be a TOEFL, ALI or other English language exam score.
 International students are eligible for financial aid from the program, but not US federal aid.
 Many countries have financial support opportunities through your government.
 For more about international applications click here.

 What’s so special about New York University?

-The Game Center MFA builds on New York University’s existing commitment to games as a field of study and will complement and support other game-related NYU programs and initiatives including the Games for Learning Institute, NYU Poly’s Game Innovation Lab, and other world-class programs in design, computer science, and digital culture research.
+The Game Center MFA builds on New York University’s existing commitment to games as a field of study and will complement and support other game-related NYU programs and initiatives including the Games for Learning Institute, NYU Tandon’s Game Innovation Lab, and other world-class programs in design, computer science, and digital culture research.
 The Game Center operates in close collaboration with these other initiatives and programs, creating opportunities for shared courses, faculty, and resources, making NYU a global leader in the design, production, and study of games.

 Apart from the MFA program, what is the NYU Game Center?

 The NYU Game Center is a leading institution for the study and creation of games, and a center of the New York City game community.
-Our resources include one of the largest game libraries in the world and events that range from lectures by world-renowned game designers to major game tournaments to groundbreaking artgame exhibitions.
+Our resources include one of the largest game libraries in the world and events that range from lectures by world-renowned game designers to groundbreaking artgame exhibitions.
 The MFA takes unique advantage of the NYU Game Center and its central location in one of the world’s great cultural capitals, New York City.